flamesky0/imbaa/README.md

 # IMBAA
-*Ivashinenko Mikhail, Baranov Alexander, Alexander Dumin - the implementers and the author of this party*
+*Ivashinenko Mikhail, Baranov Alexander, Alexander Dyumin - the implementers and the author of this party*

 **Inrerpeter of language for management robot moving in hexagon map.**